StewAlexander-com/NetVendor/README.md

 Answers the questions:
 * What are the different companies seen in the ARP / MAC table?
 * How many different hardware types (OUIs) are there in the network?
-* How many Apples, Ciscos, Dells, and HPs does specific equipment and or network see?
+* How many Apples, Ciscos, Dells, and HPs does the Cisco (or other) equipment and or network see?
 <br>
 All Of this is useful for understanding what is in a network for security and benchmarking purposes... <br>